RB20 Intake Manifolds

 - How long are the runners?
 Shorter runners will provide high rpm power gains while sacrificing lower RPM power output.

 - Do the runners line up with the stock ports on the cylinder head?

 - Will the welds on the runners hold up to movement/heat/vibrations?

-Where possibly, use only the highest quality gaskets available for the application.
-This shouldn't be to much of an issue with a high quality name brand intake manifold, but could present trouble with an off brand Ebay sourced item.
+Where possible, use only the highest quality gaskets available for the application.
+This shouldn't be too much of an issue with a high-quality name brand intake manifold but could present trouble with an off-brand Ebay sourced item.
 When in doubt, always acquire and use OEM gaskets for reliability.